The Best-Performing Global Equity Funds: Unlocking Offshore Investment Success

 Understanding the Impact of Currency Volatility on Offshore Fund Performance

-In fact, over the year-to-date and 1-year time frames, we’ve seen local SA equity funds outperform their global counterparts, reversing the trend that dominated much of the previous decade.
+In fact, over the year-to-date, 1-year, and 5-year time frames, we’ve seen local SA equity funds outperform their global counterparts, reversing the trend that dominated much of the previous decade.
 This shift reinforces why investors must view global equity performance through both a market and currency lens, particularly when investing in Rand-denominated offshore funds.

 With that context in mind, let’s explore the top-performing global equity unit trusts over the 3-, 5-, and 10-year periods — and see which managers have consistently delivered despite the changing macro and currency landscape.